How to Handle First Dates Without Getting Ahead of Yourself

 “When I started lowering my expectations, I was so much less anxious about trying to make it work,” I said.

 Lowering expectations doesn’t mean lowering standards.
 It means holding them loosely.
-You can want a real connection without gripping it so tight that it breaks.
 You can be excited without letting that excitement turn into pressure.

-Q: What if I feel like I’m behind because everyone else has someone?
+What if I feel behind because everyone else has someone?

 You’re not behind.
 You’re just in a different chapter.